Cristiano Ronaldo has scored some screamers down the years, so we’ve decided to take a look at his finest for Portugal so far.

 While Portugal did win Euro 2016, it’s fair to say they didn’t look like potential winners at the start of the tournament.

 The Navigators drew all three of their Group F games in France to finish third.
-However, they booked a spot to the last-16 anyway due to a superior goal difference to Turkey and Albania.
+However, they booked a spot in the last-16 anyway due to a superior goal difference over Turkey and Albania.